pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

-2.5 Finally parse the arguments and set the main function
+2.5 Finally, parse the arguments and set the main function

 .. code-block:: python